Biometix/bqat-cli/README.md

 > For fingerprint, by default, all input types will be converted to `.png`.

 For iris samples, if the resolution of the input is higher than 640 by 480, it will be resized.

+> When calling `bqat` from PowerShell, use "/" instead of "\" in the path.

+> When calling `bqat` from Command Prompt, wrap the path with "" (--input "path/to/folder").

 ## Offline Deployment